Initiatives on Behalf of the Environment

 - Promotion of wall greening and rooftop greening

 - Cooperation with tenants

 - Improvement in effectiveness in cooperation with property managers

-- Ensuring environment, safety and health in real estate investment
+- Consideration for the environment in real estate investment

 - Green Finance

 - Sustainability certification

 Environmental problems, such as climate change and issues related to resources, water, and ecosystem, are growing more serious due in part to the globalization of economic activities and the increase of the population.
 Many companies in Japan are tangibly affected by disasters including floods triggered by torrential rains.
 There also has been progress in the creation of international frameworks.
 The 2 °C target set by the Paris Agreement accelerates companies' activities to address climate change.
 On the other hand, laws, regulations, and other rules are expected to be tougher, reflecting the target.

 JPR and TRIM recognize that climate-change-related issues will have a major impact on their business.